slumbering/daggerverse/vercel/README.md

 # Deploy to Vercel

-This module aim is to deploy your projects to Vercel.
+This module aims to deploy your projects to Vercel.

 ## Usage